A beginner's guide to starting RC Drifting (Ver. 2026)

 Mid-Level

-Go to upgrade for RTRs, aluminum case available in black, red and purple anodized colors, compatible with digital servos only, two gain modes (Normal/AVCS) through -100%/+100% gain and a Normal/Assist mode for beginner and advanced drivers, adjustable gain through dial and channel 3, settable endpoints
+Go to upgrade for RTRs and highly recommended first gyro, aluminum case available in black, blue, red, purple anodized colors, compatible with digital servos only, two gain modes (Normal/AVCS) through -100%/+100% gain and a Normal/Assist mode for beginner and advanced drivers, adjustable gain through dial and channel 3, settable endpoints.

 Top Tier

-Top tier Futaba drift gyro, aluminum case, compatible with digital servos only, two gain modes (Normal/AVCS) through -100%/+100% gain, adjustable gain through channel 3 only, highly customizable settings through Futaba’s s.bus link on compatible Futaba remote, settable endpoints
+Top tier Futaba drift gyro, aluminum case, compatible with digital servos only, two gain modes (Normal/AVCS) through -100%/+100% gain, adjustable gain through channel 3 only, highly customizable settings through Futaba’s s.bus link on compatible Futaba remote, settable endpoints, GYD550 able to use Futaba SR protocol, GYD560 able to use SR/UR protocol.

 Transmitter